Cream Cheese Banana Bread

-That yummy swirl of cream cheese makes it even more delicious!!
-Wish I had a whole loaf to myself right now.
-For more heavenly sweet breads try Glazed Lemon Zucchini Bread, Chocolate Chip Banana Bread, and Cinnamon Pull Apart Bread.
+That yummy swirl in the center makes Cream Cheese Banana Bread next-level delicious!
+For more heavenly sweet bread, try Glazed Lemon Zucchini Bread, Chocolate Chip Banana Bread, and Cinnamon Pull Apart Bread.

-Cream cheese filled banana bread
+Cream cheese banana bread sliced and served on a towel.

 Next Level Banana Bread